 extracts of the resin of the boswellia serrata tree have been used since

-antiquity in India to treat inflammatory conditions.
+antiquity in India to treat inflammatory conditions and joint aches.

-Boswellia reduces inflammation.
+Boswellia reduces inflammation in the body.
 It inhibits proinflammatory 5-lipoxygenase

 chemicals and blocks leukotriene synthesis.
 By doing so, it may be